MellonNet/mln-backend-emulator/apis.md

 - `405 Method not allowed` if the module cannot be set up
 - `402 Payment Required` if you lack the items needed.
 An array of `ItemStack`s will be returned

+## Webhooks

+### POST `/api/webhooks/messages` -- Webhooks for new messages

+Trigger: When the user receives a new message
+Payload: A `Message` object

+### POST `/api/webhooks/friendships` -- Webhooks for friendships

+Trigger: Another user sends a friend request, accepts or denies a request, or blocks you
+Payload: A `Friendship` object

+### DELETE `/api/webhooks/{id}` -- Delete a webhook

+Response: `200 Ok`
+Errors: `404 Webhook not found`, `403 Forbidden` if the webhook was not created by your client